tiagob0b/How-to-Explore-APIs/README.md

 ## Level Two {Recon} ℹ️
 The first phase of a pentesting is the famous Recon "Information Collection" here is the moment where we must understand about the API infrastructure that we are analyzing.

-Here I will provide a "Recon Mindmap" that will help you with some tools and methodologies in the API Recon phase, this mindmap was not created by me.
+Here I will provide a "API Mindmap" that will help you with some tools and methodologies in the API Recon phase, this mindmap was not created by me.

 >https://dsopas.github.io/MindAPI/play/